The majority of the South Australian workforce accrue long service leave entitlements under the state Long Service Leave Act 1987 (LSL Act).

 The Human Resource function within your agency can clarify whether this Determination applies to you.

-National Industrial Relations System
+National Workplace Relations System

-The national industrial relations system provides for a National Employment Standard (NES) dealing with long service leave entitlements.
+The national workplace relations system provides for a National Employment Standard (NES) dealing with long service leave entitlements.
 This standard currently derives a workers entitlement from long service arrangements that were in existence immediately prior to 1 January 2010.

 This means that the majority of the South Australian private sector and local government workforce still have their long service leave determined by the LSL Act.
 However, some workers may have their long service leave entitlements derived from a federal award or agreement that was in existence prior to 1 January 2010.